Skip to Main Content

 How are pump stations specified?

-Pump stations are specified by calculating how much product has got to be moved, at what flow-rate and the distance and height it has to travel to point of discharge.
-The size of the storage tank can depend on what storage is required e.g., a housing development may need to have 24-hours storage capacity in the tank whereas a production line may only require a few hours storage as they have critical spares on-site for immediate repair.
+Pump stations are specified by calculating how much product has got to be moved, at what flow-rate and the distance and height it has to travel to point of discharge for a correctly specified pumping station.
+The size of the storage tank can depend on what storage is required e.g. a hospital setting or a housing estate may need to have 24-hours storage capacity in the tank whereas a production line may only require a few hours storage as they have critical spares on-site for immediate repair.

 Building regulations state that a pump station for housing requires 24-hour storage below the lowest incoming invert (this is the lowest pipe feeding into the tank).
 This prevents backing up the system in the event of a pump blockage/failure and gives engineers a day to get the issue resolved before it causes any inconvenience to the residents.

-Pump stations can be specified as above ground or below ground, this can depend on a variety of factors such as water table levels in the ground etc.
+Pump stations can be specified as above ground or below ground, this can depend on a variety of factors such as water table levels in the ground.

 How do pump stations work?

-Above we’ve covered what pump stations do,but how do they do it?
+We’ve covered what pump stations do, but how does a pumping station do it?
 Pump systems are the middle-ground between the source and the final stage.
 They are made up of lots of different sections (that we’ll cover below), neatly combined to create one unit that transfers produce that enters into the tank to the point of discharge at the end of the rising main.

 They are programmed to discharge the produce from the tank when it reaches a certain level, this is so that they are not constantly running and also can discharge at the specified flow rate for a controlled amount of time.